 The fair values of the embedded derivative and the host contract have been calculated by discounting expected cash flows at an appropriate market rate for a regular standard variable mortgage product.
 In addition, the fair value includes an estimate of future HPI growth using the Group's own economic growth assumptions, together with an estimated dilapidation rate which has been determined based upon actual impact to date from previous redemption activity.
 The fair value calculation also factors in mortality rates which are used by the Group's insurance division and sourced from industry-wide metrics.
 The embedded derivative and the host contract are therefore reported within Financial assets at FVTPL and Financial liabilities at FVTPL, respectively, for the mortgage assets and the Note liabilities.
-Further information on the accounting policies are discussed in notes 1(d)(ii) and 1(d)(iii).
+Further information on the accounting policies are discussed in notes 2.3.2 and 2.3.3.

-The NNEG clause within the lifetime mortgages has not been valued as it is deemed immaterial.
+The shared appreciation clause within the lifetime mortgages has not been valued because it is not separated from the host contract.
 There are no other derivative financial instruments.

-The table below shows the impact on the Company's financial instruments carried at fair value from a decrease ('favourable') or increase ('unfavourable') of 1% in the dilapidation rate of 20.8% (2021: 20.1%):
+The table below shows the impact on the Company's financial instruments carried at fair value from a decrease ('favourable') or increase ('unfavourable') of 1% in the dilapidation rate of 21.0% (2022: 20.8%):